coder/code-server/doc/FAQ.md

 Then visit `https://my-code-server-address.io/proxy/3000` to see your app exposed through code-server!

+Unfortunately `webpack-dev-server`'s websocket connections will not go through as it always uses `/sockjs-node`.
+So hot reloading will not work until the `create-react-app` team fix this bug.

+Highly recommend using the subdomain approach instead to avoid this class of issue.

 ## Multi-tenancy

 If you want to run multiple code-servers on shared infrastructure, we recommend using virtual